ITBE-Lab/mHiC-Ranking/README.md

+This is a fork of the mHi-C pipeline, which was originally developed and published by Ye Zheng, Ferhat Ay, and Sunduz Keles (see below).
+I made a few changes for our purposes and implemented the whole pipeline in Snakemake with automatic dependency management via conda.

 # mHi-C: robust leveraging of multi-mapping reads in Hi-C analysis
 Ye Zheng, Ferhat Ay, and Sunduz Keles.
 [Generative modeling of multi-mapping reads with mHi-C advances analysis of Hi-C studies.](https://elifesciences.org/articles/38070) eLife 2019;8:e38070.